socoboy/generamba-socoboy-templates/README.md

-# generamba-socoboy-templates
+# viper-mvvm-socoboy
-templates use for generamba module generator
+VIPER+MVVM pattern template use for generamba module generator